Your First Appointment With A Criminal Lawyer

 Simple offences are dealt with in the Magistrates Court.
 Generally speaking, simple offences are less serious than indictable offences, which are typically determined in the District or Supreme Courts.
 The Magistrates Court does not carry the power and jurisdiction to impose the lengthy terms of imprisonment that are commonly imposed in the District and Supreme Court.
 However, offences that are dealt with in the Magistrates Court can and often do attract terms of imprisonment.

-If you have been charged with a criminal offence and want to ensure your interests and future are being protected by an experienced criminal lawyer, contact the Law offices of Andrew Williams on 08 9278 2575 to arrange an appointment time.
+If you have been charged with a criminal offence and want to ensure your interests and future are being protected by an experienced criminal lawyer, contact the Andrew Williams Criminal Law Offices on 08 9278 2575 to arrange an appointment time.